7 Morning Brain Exercises to Clear Your Mind

-So many of us are torn between juggling heavy workloads, nurturing relationships, keeping up with family responsibilities and then just barely squeezing in time for the things we enjoy as individuals.
-All that stress can zap our concentration, make us irritable or depressed, and harm our relationships—including the professional ones we’ve forged at work.
-(Here’s more on how stress really affects your brain.)
+However, brain exercises, especially before work, can help get you through your day.
 “Working out areas of the brain before a full day can set us on a path of increased agility and flexibility in our thinking and enable us to communicate more calmly and effectively with our colleagues,” says Jennifer Wolkin, PhD, a New York City-based clinical neuropsychologist.
-Fold a mix of these simple activities into your morning routine and you’ll find yourself working smarter from the get-go.
-(And don't miss these 50 secrets your brain wishes you knew.)
+Fold a mix of these brain exercises into your morning routine and you’ll find yourself working smarter and more efficiently from the get-go.

 Relax with a good read

-In our fast-paced day and age, it’s hard to remember to unplug and take time for the simple things that relax and stimulate our mind.
+In today’s fast-paced day and age, it’s hard to remember to unplug and take time for the simple things that relax and stimulate the mind.
 Reading is certainly one of those—be it a chapter book, newspaper, or online article.
 “Some of the best activities to perform are ones that enrich the brain with new information, like reading,” says Jason Liauw, MD, a neurosurgeon at Saddleback Memorial Medical Center in Laguna Hills, California.
 “Taking in a good book or the morning paper is not only a calming way to start your day, but it also can help you reorient your priorities, taking you momentarily out of the daily grind from yesterday before today’s begins.”
 Most importantly, reading can also cause a frameshift in your mind, so that when you’re in the middle of your day, you may be able to look at your routine and tasks through a different lens.
-Get a headstart with these 18 good books you can read in a day.

-We all know important a role exercise plays in our health and mood, but there are some additional brain-boosting reasons to sneak in a sweat session before work.
-“Exercise actually alters brain chemistry and has even been likened to the effect of taking antidepressants,” says Dr. Wolkin.
+You probably know how important of a role exercise plays in your health and mood, but there are some additional brain-boosting reasons to sneak in a workout before work.
+“Exercise actually alters brain chemistry and has even been likened to the effect of taking antidepressants,” says Wolkin.
 “It signals the release of several key neurotransmitters, many of which play a vital role in keeping our brain sharp as we age.”
-Exercise also helps pump blood flow and oxygen to the brain, allowing our grey matter to work to its highest capacity, which translates to better and sharper decision making, judgment and memory.
-One study that combined memory training with yoga for older adults found significant improvement in overall memory performance, suggesting that exercise helped boost the effects of brain training.
-Here are five more benefits to working out in the morning.
+Exercise also helps pump blood flow and oxygen to the brain, allowing your grey matter to work to its highest capacity, which translates to better and sharper decision making, judgment, and memory.

-While it's been around since the dawn of time, only recently have scientists focused on understanding the extent to which meditation can help improve attention, concentration, reduce anxiety and depression and improve our overall psychological makeup.
-“Studies have found that the amygdala, known as the brain’s ‘fight or flight’ center and the seat of our fearful and anxious emotions, decreases in brain cell volume after mindfulness practice,” says Dr. Wolkin.
+“Studies have found that the amygdala, known as the brain’s ‘fight or flight’ center and the seat of our fearful and anxious emotions, decreases in brain cell volume after mindfulness practice,” says Wolkin.
 “The impact mindfulness exerts on our brain is born from routine—a slow, steady and consistent reckoning of our realities, and the ability to take a step back, become more aware, more accepting, less judgemental and less reactive.”
-Meditators also show a greater ability to recall information faster, leading researchers to believe that the ability to quickly ‘screen out’ mental noise, allows the working memory to search and find information needed more quickly and efficiently, says Daniel Amen, Ph.D., renowned brain expert, double-board-certified psychiatrist, physician, and author of Time for Bed Sleepyhead.
-You'll want to check out these other habits you can pick up for a healthy brain, too.
+Meditators also show a greater ability to recall information faster, leading researchers to believe that the ability to quickly “screen out” mental noise, allows the working memory to search and find information needed more quickly and efficiently, says Daniel Amen, MD, brain expert, double-board-certified psychiatrist, physician, and author of Time for Bed Sleepyhead.

 Play classical music in the background

-The gentle, peaceful sounds of classical works from the likes of Mozart and Beethoven have long been touted as beneficial to the brain and productivity in general.
-The most famous study involves the so-called Mozart effect, found that listening to classical music can enhance a person’s spatial-temporal reasoning, or their ability to think long-term and abstractly.
-And another study by the University of Illinois found that listening to music in all types of work and professions increased work output by 6 percent.
-“Listening to classical music while getting dressed in the morning or exercising is a one-two punch of neural circuitry that’s been shown by researchers to significantly improve verbal fluency, cognitive functioning and overall focus and concentration,” says Dian Griesel, PhD, entrepreneur and long-recognized business and health spokesperson.
-Don’t miss the other ways music can keep you calm, healthy, and happy.
+The gentle, peaceful sounds of classical music from the likes of Mozart and Beethoven have long been touted as beneficial to the brain and productivity in general.
+“Listening to classical music while getting dressed in the morning or exercising is a one-two punch of neural circuitry that’s been shown by researchers to significantly improve verbal fluency, cognitive functioning, and overall focus and concentration,” says Dian Griesel, entrepreneur and business and health spokesperson.
+(Here are some other music health benefits.)

 Play a fast logic-based game